Comparison of Simulations of Convective Flows

 \monitem In order to implement correctly a null flux Neumann boundary condition relative to the temperature, we have tested our schemes for a uniform volumic source of energy.
 A homogeneous temperature given at the left boundary and a homogeneous Neumann condition for temperature at the right boundary.
 At the left boundary the velocity is given as homogeneous or inhomogeneous: $v_y = 0$ or $v_y = 0.02$.
 We impose a null velocity at the right boundary.
 The solution is a ``semi-parabol'' and is correctly simulated as decribed in Fig.~12.

 {\bf 10) \quad Thermal test case of de Vahl Davis }

 \monitem The de Vahl Davis \cite{dVD83} test has been described in the introduction.
-We have used a $\, 187 \times 187 \, $ domain with a Prandtl number equal to $0.71$ with the lattice Boltzmann simulations and a grid with $\, 256 \times 256 \, $ mesh points with the simple Navier-Stokes solver.
-Our results are summarized in the following table.
+We have used a $\, 187 \times 187 \, $ domain with a Prandtl number equal to $0.71$ with the lattice Boltzmann simulations and a grid with $\, 256 \times 256 \, $ mesh points.
+For the simple Navier-Stokes solver with finite differences, we have used $ \, 128 \times 128 , \, $ $ \, 196 \times 196 \, $ and $ \, 256 \times 256 \, $ mesh sizes.
+The results for the mean Nusselt number is respectively equal to 4.5099, 4.5154 and 4.5157 for a Rayleigh number equal to $10^5$.
+Our results are globally summarized in the following table.
+Simulations have been done on graphics card and implemented with Cuda.
+We do not have precise comparisons of execution times between the two lattice Boltzmann models.
+We estimate the overhead to be roughly + 20 \% for D2Q13 compared to the coupled D2Q9-D2Q5.

 \centerline { }